Qcent/tic-tac-toe/README.md

 but I'm not sure i understand the form of object/function declaration for the 'game' and 'board' objects. it uses an arrow function declaration and is wrapped in ellipsis. and possible calls its self after it's declaration.
 I must learn more about javascript obviously.

+*notes:* after talking to the initial author of the code and doing some reading.
+I now understand that the objects/functions are using a design called "Revealing module pattern".
+This design choice allows for public and private methods/variables contained within objects, to avoid cluttering the global scope.

+The public methods and variables are those that have been revealed through the return statement in the containing object.

+The objects containing methods are declared using IIFE (Immediately invoked function expression).
+This takes the form of:

+` var namedObject = (function() { /*  code  */ })(); `

+An IIFE, as the name implies is executed immediately after the interpreter has parsed its code, creating a local scope for its methods and variables.

+The methods contained in this script also use Arrow Function declaration aka "fat arrow" functions.
+These were introduced in ECMAScript6 and are a short hand method for writing function expressions. ie. don't type 'function()' just '() =>' .
+Arrow functions allow for one line functions that automatically return the value of the one line expression.
+The arrow function does not require curly braces if it is a one liner.

+Because the objects game and board in this script contain several lines of code each I am not sure why the fat arrow syntax was used.
+Possibly just out of personal taste.

 ![The game being a good boy!](./assets/images/app-screenshot.png)